SamBailey6194/ultimate_battleships/README.md

 1. `heroku/python`
 2. `heroku/nodejs`

-Then X config vars were needed and were created by going to _Settings_ tab in Heroku and scrolling down to _Config Var_ section.
+Then 2 config vars were needed and were created by going to _Settings_ tab in Heroku and scrolling down to _Config Var_ section.
 After each individual config var was added the settings were saved Then the following config vars were created:

 1. One called `PORT` and set to `8000` was created
-2.
+2. creds.json

 Then the GitHub repository was connected by following the below steps: